vimc/orderly-web/README.md

 are used for integration tests and for running locally.

 ### Run tests
-To run the tests, use `./gradlew test` having first run `run-dependencies.sh`.
+To run the tests, use `./gradlew test` from the src dir, having first run `run-dependencies.sh`.
-You may have to run `sudo chmod 766 /etc/montagu/reports_api/token_key/public_key.der` or similar to let the tests write to this file.
+You may have to run `sudo chmod 766 /etc/montagu/reports_api/token_key/public_key.der` or `sudo chmod u+rw /etc/montagu/reports_api/token_key` or similar to let the tests write to this file.

 ## Regenerate database interface
 ```